LS2-CA/moodle-enrol_teameo/README.md

-# Teameo Moodle Enrollment Plugin
+# Teameo & Classeo Moodle Enrollment Plugin

 Welcome to the official GitHub repository for the [Teameo & Classeo Moodle Enrollment Plugin](https://moodle.org/plugins/enrol_teameo), a robust solution designed to enhance the enrollment process in Moodle environments.
 This plugin facilitates seamless synchronization with your Student Information System (SIS), ensuring efficient, real-time enrollment management.